planetfederal/desktop-documentation/docs/source/what_is_bd.rst

 Testing and QA
 --------------

-Each Boundless Desktop release is smoke-tested ensuring broadly that the software performs as expected.
+Each Boundless Desktop release is smoke-tested for core components functionality ensuring broadly that the software performs as expected.

+Each Boundless Desktop release is smoke-tested for QGIS core functionality as well as for the specific release (installer).
+Want to write your own workflow-specific tests for new releases?
+Use the Docker Image Tester plugin to see how new releases work for you. {I have no clue is this is true…what was the work Alessandro did?}

 Support
 -------